Emergency advice

 5. Primary survey - circulation - check for severe bleeding

-Once you have completed your primary survey and have treated any life-threatening conditions you can move on to the secondary survey (top to toe survey).
+Once you have completed your primary survey and have treated any life-threatening conditions, you can move on to the secondary survey (top-to-toe survey).

 Our training courses: